 - Prevents rotation of the hips while working to keep them in alignment

 - Excellent for people who suffer lower back pain or leg pain

 Sleep on Your Back

-Not only that, but people who sleep on their back tend to have fewer wrinkles on their face.
+Not only that, but people who sleep on their backs tend to have fewer wrinkles on their faces.

 When you are sleeping on your back, there is no extra pressure on your head, neck, and spine.
 This sleeping position also helps to deflect acid reflux.